How we support young people with special educational needs and/or disabilities (SEND)

 Culloden Primary Academy

-Has a Deaf Support Base for 30 pupils which includes a lead Teacher of the Deaf, two trained Teachers of the Deaf, and two trainee Teachers of the Deaf.
-The school adopts a total communication policy approach, using Sign Supported English which is based on British Sign Language (BSL).
-The school also works closely with specialist outreach professions such as speech and language therapists.
+Has a Deaf Support Provision for up to 30 pupils which currently includes trainee teachers of the Deaf who are supported by Qualified Teachers of the Deaf from the Learning Advisory Service, Tower Hamlets, as well as other experienced Qualified Teachers of the Deaf.
+The school adopts a total communication approach, using Sign Supported English which is based on British Sign Language (BSL).
+Pupils in the provision receive weekly BSL lessons.
+The school works closely with specialist outreach professionals such as speech and language therapists and other outreach teams.

 Murrayfield Primary Academy